CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Implementation

-Cortex is an open-source, peer-to-peer, decentralized blockchain platform that supports ml models upload and inference on the distributed network.
-We implement a converter using MXNet's nnvm module called **Model Representation Tool** (MRT) on MXNet Model Zoo that can be inferred on the Cortex blockchain's virtual machine called **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts with machine learning models on the blockchain.
+Cortex is a ethereum-based blockchain platform where we practice our approach.
+The framework includes two major components: MRT for quantization and CVM for inference.
+First, We implement a converter using MXNet's NNVM module **Model Representation Tool** (MRT) to convert MXNet Model Zoo to be migrated to the Cortex blockchain's virtual machine **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts equipped with machine learning models.

-### Fusion and Operator Rewriting
+### Operator Fusion and Rewriting

-#### Fuse Constant

-After the fusion processes listed below, we conduct constant-fuse process to reduce graph complexity for better quantization performance.

 ##### MAC Decomposition